Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The NISSOS CHIOS in Piraeus.
 I had previously seen her on 17 June 2018, when I did my trip with the SUPERRUNNER of Golden Star Ferries as she was seen leaving Naxos.

-The NISSOS CHIOS resting in Piraeus, in what was an extremely busy summer for her and her crew.
+The NISSOS CHIOS resting in Piraeus, in what was an extremely busy summer for her and for her crew.

 The FLYING DOLPHIN XXIX, a fleetmate of the NISSOS CHIOS, seen exiting Piraeus alongside the GEORGIOS BROUFAS II.